 Once we understand the big picture, we can look deeper into the details of the network.
 To identify key players and see who is really well-connected, we removed all 1-degree nodes (nodes that are only connected to one other person).
 Then, we focused on a cluster in the superstructure and ran a Degree Centrality analysis to reveal which people are directly connected to the largest number of people.
 Finally, we viewed the results using Bundle layout to combine any edges with a common destination and reduce the visual complexity of the overall graph.
 The resultant visualization may surprise stakeholders—key players might not necessarily be who they expect.

 Try it for yourself!
-Our Link Analysis demonstrations offer five projects you can explore to discover unexpected connections using various centrality algorithms.
-Or sign up for a free evaluation.
+Our example applications allow you to explore unexpected connections using various centrality algorithms.
+Or sign up for a free trial.
 You can harness the power of your own network to discover:

 - How constraints interact in an industrial design